"And this gospel of the kingdom shall be preached in all the world for a witness unto all nations; and then shall the end come." (Matthew 24:14)

 Why should they be concerned about some event that was going to happen more than two thousand years from now?
 Are they future historians or something?

 Put it this way: Would you be concerned about something that will happen more than 2,000 years from now?

-The intention of the early Roman Catholic translators was to infer the end of the world was just around the corner - in order to keep their followers in a state of fear.
-This gave them the ability to control their members - which was the purpose of Constantine's creation of the Roman Catholic Church in the first place.
+The intention of the early Roman translations was to infer the end of the world was just around the corner.
+This kept followers in a state of fear.
+It also ignored the slaughter of the Israelites during the Jewish-Roman Wars.

-Translated as such some 300 years after Jesus spoke this, this institution wanted as they created this impression that Jesus, John and Daniel were discussing the coming end of the whole world, rather than the Jewish-Roman wars that spanned over 60 years following Jesus' passing.
-This interpretation was meant to instill fear and a sense of urgency to join the Church.
+Translated into Latin some 300 years after Jesus spoke this, the Roman institution falsely created the impression that Jesus was discussing the coming end of the whole world, rather than the coming Jewish-Roman wars that spanned over 60 years following Jesus' passing.

-But then the end of the world didn't come - together with judgement day - despite so many early bishops and popes having predicted it.
+Did their predictions come true?The end of the world did not come - together with judgment day - despite so many early bishops and popes having predicted it.
 This created a philosophical problem for the Church because the assumption was that everyone would be judged at the end of the world as well.
 So what happened to those who died before the end of the world?

 To cover their problem they came up with purgatory.
-This speculative notion states that those who die before judgement day will have to hang out in some kind of limbo state until judgement day comes.
+This speculative notion states that those who die before judgment day will have to hang out in some kind of limbo state until judgment day comes.

-Yes, each of us is judged at the end of this lifetime, and this judgement determines are next destination.
+Yes, each of us is judged at the end of this lifetime, and this judgment determines our next destination.

-This means that judgement day occurs for each individual at the end of our physical lifetime.
+This means that judgment day occurs for each individual at the end of our physical lifetime.

 This also defines "the end" - the end of our physical lifetimes, when our physical body dies and we leave it behind.